 Development of Yamaha RD350LC

 The 1970s were ending and though RD 350 was still a very popular bike, times were changing.
 Riders demanded higher performance sports looking bikes, while governments all round the world were tightening their regulations on emissions.
-As such, Japanese motorcycle makers had to come up with new solutions and Yamaha RD LC Series was born.
+As such, Japanese motorcycle manufacturers had to come up with new solutions for the race-developed two-stroke motorcycles, and Yamaha RD LC Series was born.

-To finish the package off, Yamaha added other tried and tested features like electronic ignition, mono-cross suspension and disc brakes on the front wheel.
+To finish the liquid cooled two-stroke off, Yamaha added other tried and tested features like electronic ignition, mono-cross suspension and disc brakes on the front wheel.
 The optional fairings were just a cherry on the cake.
 It was an ideal cross between the old Yamaha RD series and the TZ racers.

-The first production units of Yamaha RD350LC bikes had endless problems with leaking exhaust pipes and poor intake caused by the poorly rubber mounted LC engine.
+The first production units of Yamaha RD350LC bikes had endless problems with leaking exhaust pipes and poor intake caused by the poorly rubber mounted liquid cooled engine.
 Both have been resolved in the later 1982 model, with new engine mounts introduced and improved exhaust system.

-The life of two-stroke water cooled Yamaha 350 LC was short-lived though, innovations to cooling and exhaust system were just one step forward for Yamaha, a whole new system was in making and in 1983 the Yamaha Power Valve System opened a brand-new chapter.
+The life of two-stroke water cooled LC350 Yamaha was short-lived though, innovations to cooling and exhaust system were just one step forward for Yamaha, a whole new system was in making and in 1983 the Yamaha Power Valve System opened a brand-new chapter.